Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Computation of Robust Domains of Attraction

 \subsection{System Reformulation}

-As $\bm{f}\in \mathbb{R}[\bm{x},\bm{d}]$ in system \eqref{systems}, $\bm{f}$ is only locally Lipschitz-continuous over $\bm{x}$.
-Therefore, the existence of a global solution $\bm{\phi}_{\bm{x}_0}^{d}(t)$ over $t\in [0,\infty)$ to system \eqref{systems} is not guaranteed for any initial state $\bm{x}_0\in \mathbb{R}^n$ \cite{csikja2007blow}.
+The system reformulation part in this subsection is similar to that in \cite{xue2019inner,xue2019robust}.
+Different from the present work, the problems of computing inner-approximations of backward reachable sets over finite time horizons and robust invariant sets over the infinite time horizon are respectively considered in \cite{xue2019inner,xue2019robust} based on relaxing Hamilton-Jacobi type partial differential equations.
+For self-containedness and ease of understanding, we also give it an appropriate description in this section.
+As $\bm{f}\in \mathbb{R}[\bm{x},\bm{d}]$ in system \eqref{systems}, $\bm{f}$ is only locally Lipschitz continuous over $\bm{x}$.
+Therefore, the existence of a global solution $\bm{\phi}_{\bm{x}_0}^{\bm{d}}(t)$ over $t\in [0,\infty)$ to system \eqref{systems} is not guaranteed for any initial state $\bm{x}_0\in \mathbb{R}^n$ and any perturbation input $\bm{d}(\cdot)\in \mathcal{D}$ \cite{csikja2007blow}.
 However, the existence of global solutions is a prerequisite for constructing the Zubov's equation, to which the strict one sub-level set of the viscosity solution characterizes the maximal robust domain of uniform attraction.
-In this subsection we construct a system, to which the global solution over $t\in [0,\infty)$ starting from any initial state $\bm{x}_0\in \mathbb{R}^n$ exists.
+In this subsection we construct an auxiliary system, to which the global solution over $t\in [0,\infty)$ with any initial state $\bm{x}_0\in \mathbb{R}^n$ and any perturbation input $\bm{d}(\cdot)\in \mathcal{D}$ exists.
 Also, its solution coincides with the solution to system \eqref{systems} over a compact set